Aif4thah/VulnerableLightApp/README.md

 dotnet dev-certs https --trust
 ```

-To generate a cert in linux :
+To generate your cert from Linux :

 ```sh
 #!/bin/bash